spraakbanken/multiged-2023/README.md

 ### Evaluation script

 The provided `eval.py` script calculates system performance from input CoNLL-format Hypothesis and Reference tab-separated files.
 This script is used to evaluate any output submitted to [Codalab]() (development/test data), but you can also download it and use it independently.
-The script is run from the command line as follows:  **Orphee to add Codalab link!**
+The script is run from the command line as follows:

 `python3 eval.py -hyp <hyp_tsv> -ref <ref_tsv>`